Famous people who got a 2:2 or third class degree at university

-Now, admittedly, she got her third class degree in Engineering, and studied at none other than the University of Cambridge – a uni consistently ranked as one of, if not the, best in the UK.
-But there's no denying that some people would let a third get them down.
+Admittedly, she got her third-class degree in Engineering.
+She also studied at none other than the University of Cambridge, a uni consistently ranked as one of the best in the UK.
+Despite this, there's no denying that some people would let a third get them down.

-Nonetheless, a year after leaving university, Vorderman secured a job as the resident maths expert and all-round brainbox on Countdown – a role she ultimately held for almost three decades before stepping down in 2008.
+Nonetheless, a year after leaving university, Vorderman secured a job as the resident maths expert and all-around brainbox on Countdown.
+She held this role for almost three decades before stepping down in 2008.
 Not bad, eh?

 Perhaps better known as 'Mel from Mel and Sue', Mel Giedroyc met Sue Perkins ('Sue from Mel and Sue') while studying at the University of Cambridge.